sdman135/Video_Game_MetaCritic_Score_Predictor-Project-4/README.md

 I was looking for either precision or F1 Score for the determining outcome; F1 Score would be a better measure to use if we need to seek a balance between Precision and Recall (taking account for False Positive and True Negatives errors).

 The results showed KNN (K-Nearest Neighbors = 3) actually preformed the best across the board(except accuracy_score using cross validation; which again is fine, looking more for precision or F1 score).

+It seems K-Nearest Neighbors was the best because, based on the features I used, the model was trained to  picks similar values( within 3) to the features of a known MetaCritic scores to base the predictions on.

 ## Built With